neo-cc/CarND-Behavioral-Cloning-P3/writeup_report.md

 My model is similary to [Nvidia Network Architechure](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) with 1 normailized layer, 5 convolutional layer, 4 funlly-connected layers, 3 dropout layer. (model.py lines 80-95)

 The input data (both training and validation) is normalized in the model using a Keras lambda layer (code line 81).
-Then this model uses Cropping to trim image to only see section with road.
+Then this model uses cropping to trim image to only see section with road (code line 82).

 #### 2. Attempts to reduce overfitting in the model